The Backstreet Boys are the best selling boy band of all time.

 - Mindless Behavior is a boy band.
 Fairly different from most on the list, in that they are all black, sing R&B / Hip Hop, and there's only 4 of them.
 They started out opening for acts like Janet Jackson before releasing "Mrs. Right" in 2011.

 - One Direction, the current sensation nowadays.
-One of many boy bands to have come out of England, they are the most globally successful.
+One of many boy bands to have come out of England, they are the most globally successful, and the only one to have ever become popular in the United States.
+In fact, they're considered the most globally successful boy band of all time!
 They were 5 separate boys auditioning for The X Factor until Simon Cowell put them together in a band.
 Though they finished third, they became the show's most successful act by far, actually becoming a bigger brand name than "The X-Factor".
-They now have a very successful album that, when it debuted in the States, went straight to #1 (they were the first British band to ever have their first album debut at number 1 in the US) and massive amounts of fangirls on both sides of The Pond.
+They now have a very successful album that, when it debuted in the States, went straight to #1 (they were the first British band to ever have their first album debut at number 1 in the US; and later the first band of any nationality to have their first three albums accomplish the feat) and massive amounts of fangirls on both sides of The Pond.
 Their greatest accomplishment, however, was dethroning Justin Bieber as the hottest teen sensation on the planet.
+While they trail the Backstreet Boys and NSYNC in record sales, they're possibly bigger than they were in every other area.

 Todd in the Shadows: